 Higher quality data

-The freedom to fill in feedback in the patient’s own time, with free text prompts and a digital format has led to an uptake in response rates, which in of itself provides better quality data, but it has also led to more comprehensive comments.
+The freedom to fill in feedback in the patient’s own time, with free text prompts and a digital format, has led to an uptake in response rates.
+This provides better-quality data, but it has also led to more comprehensive comments.

 “We do get some surprises, funny little things that might’ve happened in the patient lounges - comments about the hot water zipper not working.
 Nobody told us about that, but it came back through a survey.” - Sally